 More than often, our mental health depends a lot on our decisions.
 More and more people are becoming susceptible to mental issues due to our stressful lives, and no wonder we do not actively do something to keep our mental state in check.

 Give yourself some room, and let your mental health be a priority.
-Consult with a professional, as there is no harm in asking for help.
+Download the KoolStories app to consult with our mental health experts, as there is no harm in asking for help.
 For the most part, try to do things that give you genuine happiness.